 Hanasaari – Suomalais-norjalainen kulttuurirahasto

 Finland has two official languages: Finnish and Swedish.
 Swedish speaking Finns make up approximately 5,5% of the population.
 Finnish schools put great emphasis on language studies: in addition to Finnish and Swedish, all students must learn at least one additional language.
-Most usually they choose English.
+Usually they choose to study English.

 In music, Finland has a good reputation with a number of well-known conductors, composers and opera singers.
-Nevertheless, the real passion of the Finns is the tango!
+Nevertheless, the real passion of the Finns is tango, that has developed into it’s own form of Finnish tango.

-In summer, when nights are light, Finland has many unusual and exciting festivals.
-One of the country’s ultimate sports events is the annual World Championship in wife-carrying, held in the small town of Sonkajärvi in central Finland.
-Other interesting events include World Championships in swamp football, in air guitar, and the rubber-boot throwing festival.
+One of the country’s most exotic sports events is the annual World Championship in wife-carrying, held in the small town of Sonkajärvi in central Finland.
+Other interesting events include World Championships in swamp football, in air guitar, and the rubber-boot throwing.

 If you would like to know more about Finland and Finnish cultural activities, you can visit This is Finland.